brentmin/DSC180A-replication/README.md

 This project is compares a the Self-Attentive Sequential Recommendation system against baselines recommender systems.

 # How to Run
-In your terminal type 'python run.py all' to run the topPopular Baseline HR10 model.
+In your terminal type 'python run.py test' to run the topPopular Baseline HR10 model.
 In your terminal type 'python run.py data' to get the data from the web.
 Type 'python run.py process' to process the data into a file for the models.

 # Notebooks